Dynamics of Charge-Resolved Entanglement after a Local Quench: Numerical Results

-For nonzero values of $\Delta$, we compare the CFT prediction to numerical results obtained by the tDMRG algorithm~\cite{SCHOLLWOCK,Vidal1,Vidal2,tDMRG1,tDMRG2}, employing the QSpace tensor library~\cite{QSpace}.
-The bond dimension was set to 1,024 and the truncation error to $10^{-8}$ in all tDMRG runs for the entanglement entropy (in practice the truncation error was $~10^{-10}$ or less).
 We used a second order Trotter approximation with a timestep of $\Delta t = 10^{-2} J^{-1}$.
-The extraction of the charged resolved entanglement spectrum is natural in this method, thanks to the block diagonal form of the MPS matrices.
+We set the MPS bond dimension~\cite{SCHOLLWOCK} to 1,024 and the MPS truncation error~\cite{SCHOLLWOCK} to $10^{-8}$ in all tDMRG runs for the entanglement entropy (in practice the truncation error was $~10^{-10}$ or less).

 In order to stay well within the CFT region, we chose $-0.5 \le \Delta \le 0.5$.
 Results for several values of $\Delta$ for open boundary conditions are plotted in Fig. \ref{fig:tdmrgEE}.
 Here too results for both $w_1 = 0$ and $w_1 \ne 0$ are presented. $w_1=0$ appears to generally be a satisfactory fit, as in the noninteracting case.
 We see oscillations in the numerical data not predicted by CFT: These are oscillations due to finite lattice spacing, which are absent in the CFT approximation and decrease for large $t$ (which is why they were not seen in Fig. \ref{fig:resExact}, where the system length and achievable timescales are much longer).
 We note that the contribution of the corresponding spatial oscillations was calculated for the ground state case of the XX model in Ref.~\onlinecite{CalEs}, but these results are not straightforward to extend to the current time-dependent case.